 How did Registry Doctor infiltrate my computer?

 How to avoid installation of malware?

 Do not open attachments (or web links) presented in irrelevant emails without carefully analyzing them first.
-If such email is received from a suspicious, unknown email address, it is better to keep its contents unopened.
-Furthermore, it is important to download all software from official websites (or other trustworthy sources) only.
-Every download/installation should be handled properly, it means that any software's setups should be analyzed and their "Custom", "Advanced" settings, options should be checked.
+If such an email is received from a suspicious, unknown email address, leave the contents unopened.
+Download all software from official websites (or other trustworthy sources) only.
+Each download/installation should be handled properly.
+Study software setups and check "Custom", "Advanced" settings and options.
 If there are any offers to download/install unwanted apps, they should be dismissed.
-One more crucial thing is to update installed software via implemented functions or tools that are provided by official software developers.
-Other tools might cause installations of malicious programs.
-And finally, we strongly recommend to have a reputable anti-virus or anti-spyware suite installed and always enabled.
+Update installed software via implemented functions or tools provided by official software developers.
+Other tools might cause installation of malicious programs.
+Have a reputable anti-virus or anti-spyware suite installed and enabled.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.